Informix Corporation: Dynamic Scalable Architecture

 With its failure in office automation products, Informix refocused on the growing database server market.
 In 1994, as part of a collaboration with Sequent Computer Systems, Informix released its version 6.00 database server, which featured its new Dynamic Scalable Architecture, DSA.

 DSA involved a major rework of the core engine of the product, supporting both horizontal parallelism and vertical parallelism, and based on a multi-threaded core well suited towards the symmetric multiprocessing systems that Sequent pioneered and that major vendors like Sun Microsystems and Hewlett-Packard would eventually follow up on.
 The two forms of parallelism made the product capable of market-leading levels of scalability, both for OLTP and data warehousing.

 Now known as Informix Dynamic Server (after briefly entertaining the name Obsidian and then being named Informix OnLine Dynamic Server), Version 7 hit the market in 1994.
 Version 7 consistently won performance benchmarks.

 Building on the success of Version 7, Informix split its core database development investment into two efforts.
 One effort, first known as XMP (for eXtended Multi-Processing), became the Version 8 product line, also known as XPS (for eXtended Parallel Server).
-This effort focused on enhancements in data warehousing and parallelism in high-end platforms, including shared-nothing platforms such as IBM's RS-6000/SP.
+This effort focused on enhancements in data warehousing and parallelism in high-end platforms, including shared-nothing platforms such as the IBM RS/6000 SP.